elugens/hello-javascript/docs/browser-related-questions/browser-events/bubbling-capturing.md

 ---

-### Explain what the event target is in JavaScript.
+### Can you explain what the event target is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The most deeply nested element that caused the event is called a target element, accessible as event.target.
-The event target does not change through the bubbling process and can be viewed as the initial point of the event.
+The event target does not change through the bubbling process and gets viewed as the initial point of the event.
     </div><br />

 :::note
-The current target is the specific target where the current action is taking place where “this = event.currentTarget”.
-It’s possible that event.target could equal this or the current target.
+The current target is the precise target at which the current action gets performed, where "this = event.currentTarget."
+It is conceivable that event.target equals either this or the current target.
 :::

   </div>